Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 - _4 hours_ I have officially made a start on writing the dissertation!
 I'd say that the intro is pretty much wrapped up, but I haven't made it too long even though it does include the background as well...
 It may have to be extended but at least it is a start.
 I have a few quetsions regarding the tense to use and also what "person" to speak in (I, we, it, etc.) but something is better than nothing.

 * _2 hours_ Ah yes, a classic Friday night code break issue!
 Went back to go and fix the summary graph of the experiment page to include a legend, which is now done.
 However, I then go to try one of the more advanced controllers to encounter a serious issue: they don't run...
 It was because the change I had made to the install of vimms previously had not transfered over, so of course there was a typecast error.
 But that should be it resolved, thank goodness.

+## Week 19

+- _1.5 hours_ Ross was able to review the documents that I had created for the user study and felt that it may be best to set up a virtual machine install for participants to save hassle of dependencies which is a good idea.
+I began to research the concept and understand what would be the most optimal way to get this set up.

+- _1.5 hours_ Another recommendation from Ross was implementing MZMine as an option on the experiment page for the peak picking algorithm.
+I have currently set it up in the same abstracted manner as the controller section, but still have a few queries about what the "mzml_template" parameter is looking for.
+It appears to be some sort of xml file but whether it would have a specific file ending I am unsure.